Coffee bean: Processing

-When the fruit is ripe, it is almost always handpicked, using either "selective picking", where only the ripe fruit is removed, or "strip-picking", where all of the fruit is removed from a limb all at once.
-Selective picking is often used to produce higher quality coffee because the cherries are picked at their ripest.
-Strip-picking is indiscriminate and will harvest unripe, ripe, and over-ripe fruit.
-To improve quality after strip-picking, the harvest must be sorted.
+When the fruit is ripe, it is almost always hand-picked, using either "selective picking", where only the ripe fruit is removed, or "strip-picking", where all of the fruit is removed from a limb all at once.
+Selective picking yields higher-quality coffee because the cherries are picked at their ripest.
+Indiscriminate strip-picking harvests unripe, ripe, and over-ripe fruit, requiring sorting after picking.

 Two methods are primarily used to process coffee berries.
 The first, "wet" or "washed" process, has historically usually been carried out in Central America and areas of Africa.
-The flesh of the cherries is separated from the seeds and then the seeds are fermented – soaked in water for about two days.
-This softens the mucilage, which is a sticky pulp residue that is still attached to the seeds.
-Then this mucilage is washed off with water.
+The flesh of the cherries is separated from the seeds and then the seeds are fermented by soaking in water for about two days.
+This softens the mucilage, a sticky pulp residue attached to the seeds; it is then washed off with water.

 The "dry processing" method, cheaper and simpler, was historically used for lower-quality beans in Brazil and much of Africa, but now brings a premium when done well.
-Twigs and other foreign objects are separated from the berries and the fruit is then spread out in the sun on concrete, bricks or raised beds for 2–3 weeks, turned regularly for even drying.
+Twigs and other foreign objects are separated from the berries, and the fruit is then spread out in the sun on concrete, bricks or raised beds for two to three weeks, turned regularly for even drying.

-In Asia, a third type of processing exists, where the Asian palm civet eats coffee berries and excretes the beans.
-Because the civet prefers the taste of the ripest cherries, the civet selectively harvests the cherries.
-Its digestive system then processes the beans by breaking down the mucilage and pulp surrounding the seed.
+In Asia, a third type of processing is occasionally used: the Asian palm civet eats coffee berries and excretes the beans.
+The civet chooses to harvest the ripest cherries; its digestive system then processes the beans by breaking down the mucilage and pulp surrounding the seed.
 Once the seeds are excreted by the civet, they can be harvested, processed and sold as a niche product.
-Once they are finally processed, these beans are called kopi luwak, and are often marketed as a rare and expensive coffee.
+These beans are called kopi luwak, and are sold as a rare coffee at a high price.